Thyodas/rtype/docs/install/README.md

 ### Server

 1. After building, navigate to the build directory.
-2. Run the server executable:
+2. Run the server executable at root:
     ```bash
     ./build/server
     ```